GeoffMahugu/apollo-backend/README.md

 ### Create GraphQL API Service

-For this we will need to update the ``app.js`` for GraphQL API Service.
+For this, we will need to update the ``app.js`` for GraphQL API Service.

-This is the content:

 ```

 # IMPORTS -/

 const bodyParser = require('body-parser');